marmelab/aor-simple-graphql-client/README.md

 This library is meant to be used with Apollo on the **client** side but you're free to use any graphql server.

+Note that this client is **not** compatible with [graphcool](https://www.graph.cool/).
+However, another client exists for graphcool: [aor-graph-cool-client](https://github.com/mulyoved/aor-simple-graphql-client).

 ## Installation

 Install with: